Our Courses

 The Director of Studies for Education is Dr Frances Foster.
 Frances teaches on the Education Tripos, the PGCE Latin with Classics, and CACL Masters programme, and supervises both postgraduate and undergraduate students at all levels.

-See the undergraduate course page and faculty website for detailed course information.
-We require two pieces of submitted work for Education but do not require applicants to take an assessment at interview.
+We do not require applicants to take an assessment at interview.

 If you have any queries or would like more information, please contact our Admissions Office who will be pleased to help you: admissions@hughes.cam.ac.uk.